 Selenium’s job is two-fold.
 First, it is one of those minerals that protects the thyroid from toxic heavy metals and stress messing with it’s function.
 It also aids in the conversion of T4 to T3, the active form of thyroid hormone, AND it helps to lower thyroid peroxidase antibodies that are linked to Hashimotos.

 Healthy thyroid function is critical to having a healthy period, here’s why: Subclinical hypothyroidism is linked to a short luteal phase (the second half of your cycle) and low progesterone.
+If wondering about your thyroid health, you can take this Thyroid Antibody Test that will provide you with a complete picture of how your thyroid is performing.
+Use code Hormones20 to get 20% off the price of the test.

 Second, selenium has been found to be crucial for the development of healthy ovarian follicles – follicles are the mini houses where your eggs live.
 In fact, selenium is found in large quantities in healthy follicles and plays a critical role in the later stages of follicle development.
 Sooo, it’s safe to say that if a woman is deficient in selenium, she might not be producing the healthiest follicles and eggs.